Recorded music market 2020 Pandemic-era growth

-- Recorded music revenues grew to billion in 2020 despite a pandemic slowdown.
-Revenues were up and billion compared to growth of billion and in 2019
+- Recorded music grew to billion in 2020 a pandemic slowdown.
+Revenues were and billion compared to growth billion and in 2019

-- In 2020, global revenues were down year-on-year (YoY) but by were up suggesting a strong 2021 if that momentum is maintained
+- In 2020, revenues were down year-on-year (YoY) by were up suggesting a 2021 if that momentum is

-- Streaming was again the key source of growth, up to reach billion, representing of all label revenues, although the majors as a group grew slightly slower than the market
+- Streaming was the key source of growth, to reach billion, representing of label revenues, although the majors a group grew slightly slower the market

-- For the second successive year, the major labels saw streaming revenue increase by less than the prior year, up billion in 2020 compared to billion in 2019
+- For the successive year, the major labels streaming revenue increase by less the prior year, up billion 2020 compared to billion in

-- Sony Music had the fastest major label streaming growth, up while artists direct increased streaming revenue by
+- Sony Music the fastest major label streaming up while artists direct increased revenue by

-- Streaming was the only revenue source to grow in 2020 with other revenue (predominately performance and sync) down by in 2020, hit hard by the pandemic
+- Streaming was only revenue source to grow 2020 with other revenue (predominately and sync) down by in hit hard by the pandemic

-- The major labels saw collective market share fall from in 2019 to in 2020 with artists direct the main beneficiary, growing market share to
+- The major saw collective market share fall in 2019 to in 2020 artists direct the main beneficiary, market share to

-- Sony Music was the fastest growing major, increasing revenues by to reach billion
+- Sony Music the fastest growing major, increasing by to reach billion

 Companies and brands mentioned in this report: ADA, AWAL, Sony Music, The Orchard, Universal Music Group, Virgin Music Label & Artists Services, Warner Music Group